MiroHaaponiem/Fullstack/README.md

 # Fullstack
-You can access the files by choosing the Master Branch from the above meny
+# You can access the files by choosing the Master Branch from the above menu

 Files inside